bluemellophone/scout-frontend/CONTRIBUTION_GUIDE.md

 - Currently we use inline styles.
 The plan is to continue doing so until performance issues arise.
 - We use a 4px grid system.
 All padding, margins, and widths should be divisible by 4.
-- When using the main theme colors (white, black, or purple), please use Material UI's useTheme hook.
+- When using the colors, please use the color palette in Material UI's useTheme hook.

 ## Global state

-There are a few things stored in context, but mostly pages fetch their own data.

-## Translations

-All displayed text must support translation - for this we use `react-intl`.
-Translation keys are verbatum English abbreviations of the displayed text in all caps.
-You can see some examples in `/locale/en.json`.

-If you want to help translate the project, that is very much appreciated and needed, but please don't do it by manually editing files in `/locale`.
-Your changes will wind up getting overwritten by Lokalise.
+There is no global state - components and pages fetch their own data directly.
+React-query is used to prevent excessive requests.

 ## Conventions